SomeWeekendReading/someweekendreading.github.io/_posts/2024-08-05-math-illiterate-rulers.md

 hoping it would help.
 (It did not help.
 Opened a lot of other doors, but not _that_ one.)

 Now&hellip; I knew that _I myself_ was na&iuml;ve.
 But I had no idea just _how_
 na&iuml;ve.
-(That's the nature of na&iuml;vet&eacute;: almost by definition we are blind to our own, almost by definition!)
+(That's the nature of na&iuml;vet&eacute;: we are blind to our own, almost by definition!)

 I actually thought &ndash; true story &ndash; that our world leaders would (or _should!_) be seized by a dread sense of their deep responsibility, and therefore be deeply moved